My Life in Court: Legacy

 Nizer's subsequent book The Jury Returns follows much the same format and pattern as My Life in Court, attempting to create a similar work and success.

 Adaptations

-The book was adapted into the 1963 Broadway play A Case of Libel.
+The book was adapted into the 1963 Broadway play A Case of Libel by Henry Denker.
 The book was also adapted into a television film.
 Both depict the Reynolds v.
 Pegler case.